-For example, the factory setting of the SCS ID at 3 is made by installing a jumper on pin 1 and pin 2 of the jumper block, leaving pin 3 uncovered.
-To set the SCS ID at 7, you would install a jumper across pin 1, another jumper across pin 2, and a third jumper across pin 3.
-To set the SCS ID at 5, you would install a jumper across pin 1 and a jumper across pin 3, leaving pin 2 uncovered.
+For example, the factory setting for SCSI ID 2 is made by installing a jumper across Pins 1 and 3 of the jumper block, leaving Pin 2 uncovered.
+To set the SCSI ID at 7, you would install a jumper across Pin 1, another jumper across Pin 2, and a third jumper across Pin 3.
+To set the SCSI ID at 4, you would install a jumper across Pin 3 leaving Pins 1 and 2 uncovered.